karim101Sales/grand-museum/README.md

 # The Grand Egyptian Museum - Digital Twin

 Welcome to the **The Grand Egyptian Museum** project!
 This application is a "Digital Twin" of the museum, designed to showcase monuments, manage user authentication, and provide an interactive experience.

-This guide acts as a tutorial to help you understand the codebase, run it locally on Windows, and deploy it for free to the cloud.
+This guide acts as a tutorial to help you understand the codebase, run it locally (via Code or Docker), and deploy it for free to the cloud using **Koyeb** and **Neon**.

 ---